maxthurner/cookis-guestbook/README.md

 * Improvements (Security) to do:
      - Split user and rights even more (Readonly user)
-     - outsource db user credentials --> At the moment you need to change the database informations directly in the files (like.php, newEntry, selectEntries, login.php, delete.php).
-On productive this would never be deployed like this!
+     - secure db user credentials --> At the moment you need to change the database informations directly in the file credentials.php

 > to Secure passwords a way would be to store the password in a .htaccess file in a not publicly accessible folder.